Frequently asked questions

 What if I don’t have a large garden?

 We can design something for any situation.
-The biggest constraint in a small garden is height – invading your neighbour’s privacy.
+The biggest constraint in a small garden is access and height – invading your neighbour’s privacy.

 What are the most popular activities?

 The most popular are the fireman’s pole and the Burma rope bridge.
-Swings, monkey bars, ropes, rope ladders and climbing nets are also popular.
-The actual tree house tends to be used more by girls than boys.
+Swings, monkey bars, zip-wires, ropes, rope ladders and climbing nets are also popular.
+A tree house tends to be used more by girls than boys.